Fastest Draw in the East

 An Interview with Brian "Brine" Bednarek

-If a master of his craft is one who can make a complex task look simple, then Brian Bednarek is a master of figure drawing.
-His style is scribbly, but far from sloppy.
+Our writers write that a master of his craft is someone who can make a difficult task simple.
+For example, you just write the request to write my discussion post for me or any other type of writing service and you will receive a perfect paper, and now let's return to the artist and to Brian Bednarek - a master of figure drawing.
 His drawings demonstrate enviable skills in rendering anatomy and blending color, and he has a looseness that many artists strive for.
 Most impressively, he can do all that in five to ten minutes. — Editor

 Brine!
 Your hair is so short!